fmdl/odoo_apps_public/sms_ovh/README.rst

    raw_input("and press Enter to close...")

 * Install this module
-* go to settings > technical > Iap Account configuration and select OVH in provider.
+* go to Settings > Technical > Iap Account configuration and select OVH.